gvwilson/sdxjs/en/src/doc-generator/index.md

 ---
 title: "Documentation Generator"
-lede: "Generating documentation from comments embedded in code"
 ---

 Many programmers believe they're more likely to write documentation and keep it up to date